Greg AllenPrincipal & Lead Products Liability Attorney | Personal Injury and Product Liability

 — Lawdragon quote, February 2007

-In addition to his most recent success, Greg has tried cases which have resulted in verdicts of $114.5 million, $26.25 million, $13.5 million, $12 million and $11.75 million.
+In addition to the previously listed verdicts, Greg has tried cases which have resulted in verdicts of $114.5 million, $30 million, $26.25 million, $13.5 million, $12 million and $11.75 million.
 He has had a number of eight-figure settlements and many seven-figure verdicts and settlements.
 He was featured in Lawyers Weekly USA for obtaining a settlement in the amount of $1 million, in which the damage to the client was an injury to one foot.
 He proved significant wrongdoing on the part of the defendant.
-In 2003, Greg was the lead attorney in a $12 million record verdict in Lamar County, Alabama against Pro Tech, involving a defective product.
 In 2007 Greg settled two cases for severely injured clients where the total of the two settlements exceeded $30 million.
 In 2013, Greg obtained verdicts and settlements exceeding $56 million.

 Today it is hard to imagine Greg Allen apart from the practice of law, but it was almost by chance that he found his calling.
 In the late 1970s, Greg was working for the railroad in Atlanta when he got a call that he was being transferred to Montgomery, Ala.
 He loaded up his pickup truck with all his worldly belongings and made the move.
 Shortly after arriving in Montgomery, he saw an ad for Jones School of Law that said students could attend classes at night.
 He applied and was accepted.